RESEARCH STARTER

 Overview

 Tyrosine is an amino acid found in meat proteins.
 The body uses it as a starting material to make several neurotransmitters—chemicals that help the brain and nervous system function.
 Tyrosine has been proposed as a treatment for various conditions in which mental function is impaired or slowed down, such as fatigue and depression.
-It also has been tried for attention deficit hyperactivity disorder (ADHD).
+It has also been tried for attention deficit hyperactivity disorder (ADHD).

 Requirements and Sources